 We’ve heard contractors joke half-seriously that the last 10% of the project can take 90% of the time.
 That’s not the case on Unity projects, but it is true that getting a project efficiently across the finish line often requires extra effort.

-Because most of the projects we do are Shell or Tempo, the local builder is responsible for finishing the work and obtaining a Certificate of Occupancy (where applicable).
+With our Shell or Tempo packages the local builder is responsible for finishing the work and obtaining a Certificate of Occupancy (where applicable).
 Unity’s project manager is available to answer questions and provide information to the local builder and the owner as work on site progresses.
 We recommend to homeowners that they meet with the builder at the point of Substantial Completion (when the house is technically occupiable) to review the remaining tasks – the punch list.
 It’s important also to discuss the schedule at that point.
 Ideally the contractor will be able to commit to a date for final completion, and then deliver the finished home by that date.